-Collaboration with Ministry of Micro, Small and Medium Enterprises and Ministry of Textiles, along with their state-level directorates, will ensure participation and give opportunities to CSOs and women artisans to participate in national, state and regional trade fairs along with improved access to market and social security schemes like old age pension and artisan credit cards and financial access through Mudra Scheme.
-Collaboration with the Export Promotion Council for Handicrafts (EPCH) ensures marketing and information facilities to promote, support, protect and increase the export of handicraft for the women artisans.
+Collaboration with the Ministry of Micro, Small, and Medium Enterprises and Ministry of Textiles, along with their state-level directorates, will ensure participation and give opportunities to CSOs and women artisans to participate in national, state, and regional trade fairs along with improved access to market and social security schemes like old age pension and artisan credit cards and financial access through Mudra Scheme.
+Collaboration with the Export Promotion Council for Handicrafts (EPCH) ensures marketing and information facilities to promote, support, protect and increase the export of handicrafts for women artisans.